-Headwaters Trail is a 5.3 mile moderately trafficked loop trail located near Moscow, ID that features a great forest setting and is good for all skill levels.
+Headwaters Trail is a 5.3 mile moderately trafficked loop trail located near Moscow, Idaho that features a great forest setting and is good for all skill levels.
 The trail is primarily used for hiking, walking, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail.

 This is a nice trail, but confusing to walk due to lack of signage.
 There are several places where it forks off and you're left guessing if you've taken the right path or gotten yourself lost.
 Luckily, when I went out there were enough other users to ask how to head back in the direction of the trail head (mostly cyclists but a few dog walkers too).
 It feels much longer than 5 miles, so I'm still not sure if I happened to add some trail to the loop -- this area is chock full of interconnected MAMBA trails and their website is the best guide.
 Very nice walk, but give yourself more time than you think you'll need.